Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0005-record-cache-vs-recreate.md

         all the boundaries and find the "right" ones and label post-instantiation (fiddly!)
         * This means that we cannot track shared boundaries (upon creation, but see above)
         * Meshing and FE problems are more complicated to set up
+        * Recreation of geometry is not totally avoided, however, as there is still a need to serialize/deserialize objects.

 ## Decision